Heavy Quark Fragmentation in $e^+e^-$ Collisions to NNLO+NNLL Accuracy in Perturbative QCD: MELA Setup

 For the value of $\as$ at a given scale in the initial conditions and coefficient functions we have always used the internal routine of MELA for $\as$ in a VFNS starting from a reference value of $\as(91.2 ~\mathrm{GeV}) = 0.118$.
 Where needed, we apply a correction at the threshold for the scheme used in the calculation of the fixed order ingredients.

 For the evolution, the `VFNS' mode is always our default.
-Given that the matching conditions at thresholds~\cite{Cacciari:2005ry} are not available in the time-like case at NNLO accuracy, the VFNS of MELA can only be used with a NLO evolution.
+Given that the matching conditions at thresholds~\cite{Cacciari:2005ry} are not available in the time-like case at NNLO accuracy, the VFNS of MELA can normally only be used with a NLO evolution.
 With a small modification in the source code we have allowed for a NNLO evolution with only NLO matching thresholds.
 Such modification is now available in the branch \url{https://github.com/vbertone/MELA/tree/timelike_thresholds}.
-The numerical impact of the unknown and missing NNLO matching thresholds is expected to be negligible.
+The numerical impact of the unknown and missing NNLO matching thresholds is expected to be negligible.\footnote{This can be conjectured observing that the effect of switching on and off in MELA the existing NLO matching thresholds is already negligible.
+Of course, only an explicit calculation can tell for sure.}